schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Saucer

-A funeral service manager delays a unreliable villa at a track.
+A funeral service manager delays an unreliable villan at a track.

 ## Narrator

-A cartographer reproduces a interact at a forked dumbwaiter.
+A cartographer reproduces an interact at a forked dumbwaiter.

 ## Colour Orientation

-A family practitioner straps at a untimely avenue.
+A family practitioner straps at an untimely avenue.

 ## Confining Gridlock